bslou/bslou/README.md

 - 👋 Hi, I’m @bslou
-- 👀 I’m interested in learning various skills in general.
+- 👀 I’m interested in learning various skills.
 I love to learn and want to educate myself on the future that the people want.
 I want to be at the forefront helping to create a better future for the people!
 - 🌱 I’m currently learning artificial intelligence and web3.
 - 💞️ I’m looking to collaborate on a startup.
 - 📫 How to reach me